Charlotte Ronson: Personal life

-Ronson was born the daughter of writer and socialite Ann Dexter–Jones and real estate mogul Laurence Ronson.
+Ronson was born on 7 August 1977 as the daughter of writer and socialite Ann Dexter–Jones and real estate mogul Laurence Ronson.
 She has said that her mother was strict when she was growing up and would not let her attend concerts.

 She is related to politicians Malcolm Rifkind and Leon Brittan, and is a niece of businessman Gerald Ronson.
 Her parents are of Ashkenazi Jewish descent, with ancestors from Russia, Lithuania and Austria and Ronson was raised in Conservative Judaism.
 Ronson's family name was originally Aaronson but her grandfather Henry Ronson changed it to Ronson.

 She has two siblings, fraternal twin sister Samantha Ronson, who is a DJ, and older brother Mark Ronson, who is a music producer, singer/songwriter, and DJ as well.
 Ann Dexter-Jones and Laurence Ronson divorced.
 Ronson's mother remarried, to Mick Jones of Foreigner, and the family relocated to New York.
 Ronson has five half-siblings by her parents' remarriages.

-She and partner, Fun. frontman Nate Ruess, welcomed their first child, a son, in February 2017.
-They welcomed their second child, a daughter, in April 2019.
+Ronson began dating American singer and songwriter Nate Ruess in March 2014.
+They had their first child, a son, Levon, in early 2017.
+They had their second child, a daughter, Olympia, in March 2019.
+They adopted their third child, another daughter, Delphine, in July 2023.